 The following table sets forth estimates of our net proved oil and natural gas reserves as of December 31, 2012 and 2011, based on the reserve report prepared by Ryder Scott, and as of December 31, 2010, based on the reserve report prepared by Pinnacle Energy Services, LLC, or Pinnacle.
-Each reserve report was prepared in accordance with the rules and regulations of the Securities and Exchange Commission, or the SEC.
-You should refer to "Risk Factors," "Business-Oil and Natural Gas Data-Proved Reserves," "Business-Oil and Natural Gas Production Costs-Production and Price History" beginning on pages 15, 56 and 59, respectively, of this prospectus and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our audited consolidated financial statements and notes thereto incorporated by reference into this prospectus in evaluating the material presented below.
+Each reserve report was prepared in accordance with SEC rules and regulations.
+You should refer to "Risk Factors," "Business-Oil and Natural Gas Data-Proved Reserves," "Business-Oil and Natural Gas Production Prices and Production Costs-Production and Price History" beginning on pages 13, 52 and 55, respectively, of this prospectus and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our audited consolidated financial statements and notes thereto incorporated by reference into this prospectus in evaluating the material presented below.